 The apparent benefit of dental implants is an improved facial appearance, but there are a number of health benefits as well.
 Dental implants build an overall healthier mouth by lowering the risk of periodontal (or gum) disease caused by bacteria buildup on the teeth (plaque).

 Furthermore, other dental procedures like bridges and dentures cause damage to adjacent teeth over time.
 Choosing the solution of dental implants, however, protects the integrity of your natural teeth, allowing you to keep as many as possible.

-Alongside improved facial appearance comes a level of confidence, renewed self-esteem and comfort in a variety of situations which could have brought you fear and anxiety.
+Alongside improved facial appearance comes a level of confidence, renewed self-esteem, and comfort in a variety of situations that could have brought you to fear and anxiety.